 It’s Bisexual Visibility Day in Bisexual Visibility Week.
 If you haven’t heard of either of those celebrations of bisexuality yet it’s OK.
 Exercise is good for the mind.
 Let the brain cells dance a bit.
 In particular I want to stretch the grey matter on the problem of people telling bisexuals we are ‘just confused’ or that we ‘don’t know who we are yet’.
 If you are unsure why that is rude or what “bisexual erasure” is there are plenty of articles out there.
 If you haven’t read any of those kind of articles yet go and Google “What Not To Say To Bisexuals” or “How to be a Bisexual Ally”.
-But if you’ve done all that and you still feel like querying someone’s sexuality based on who you think they may have slept with (or who they have been open enough to tell you they have slept with) for the record, that is their identity as a bi person you don’t get a pass to be intrusive, rude, crude or cruel.
-If you heard ‘bisexuals are confused’ or ‘everyone is a bit bisexual’ from a lesbian or a gay man or a LGBT magazine article they are pulling you in to the game of erasing bisexuality.
+But if you’ve done all that and you still feel like querying someone’s sexuality based on who you think they may have slept with (or who they have been open enough to tell you they have slept with) for the record, that is their business and you don’t get a pass to be intrusive, rude, crude or cruel.
+If you have heard or passed on the rumour taht ‘bisexuals are confused’ or ‘everyone is a bit bisexual’ from a lesbian or a gay man or a LGBT magazine article they are pulling you into the game of erasing bisexuality.

 If we base sexual and romantic identity on who someone thinks about sleeping with aged 16 a lot of different possibilities will come up and some folk will come out as bisexual because thank GOD we no longer have to come out as only heterosexual or monosexual, nor do we all have to identify with the gender assigned to us at birth.
 Our teens and twenties are the age most feel most desire and good luck to it!
 Hormones are rampaging and in a world that is here, queer and here to stay if young (and not so young) people think they might be OR KNOW THEY ARE bisexual, gay, lesbian, transgender, agender, asexual, pansexual, genderfluid, non binary or anything in between then you know they are ALIVE and more importantly, THEY know they are alive.
 The miserable alternatives of child abuse, forced marriage, trauma, neglect and domestic abuse are all out there, and very, very real for many of us, so thank God there are teens who can feel desire before the world comes crashing in before you think that your teen demonstrating a healthy desire for any sex or person of any gender, orientation or sexuality troubles your heart!